 "Early 21st century Hyperrealism was founded on the aesthetic principles of Photorealism.
 American painter Denis Peterson, whose pioneering works are universally viewed as an offshoot of Photorealism, first used "Hyperrealism" to apply to the new movement and its splinter group of artists."
 HYPERREALISM ARTICLE • WIKIPEDIA

-My photorealism paintings in the late 1960s and early 1970s were a new genre that rapidly became a mainstream school of art following Abstract Expressionism and POP Art.
+My early paintings in the late 1960s and early 1970s were among an emerging new genre, Photorealism, that rapidly became a mainstream school of art following Abstract Expressionism and POP Art.
 Their photographic appearance was not achieved by meticulously duplicating details in a photo.
-In fact, the illusion was primarily created through subtle tonal changes and inter-relationships of shapes as abstract elements of composition.
-Without those elements, my work would have lost its visceral energy.
+The illusion was primarily created through subtle tonal changes and inter-relationships of abstract shapes as elements of composition, without which my work would have lost much of its visceral energy.

 Airbrushing acrylic paints provided the luxury of blending colors optically, that is, directly on the canvas through glazes.
 Combined opaque and transparent applications achieved considerably wider tonal articulation in compositional lighting and shading.
-By not having to plan ahead with pre-mixed colors on a palette, impromtu decisions could be made during the process of simulated image creation; leaving me much greater latitude for spontaneous and immediate adjustments.
+By not having to plan ahead with pre-mixed colors on a palette, impromptu decisions could be made during the process of simulated image creation; leaving me much greater latitude for spontaneous and immediate adjustments directly on the canvas.

-My newer work evolved into a more advanced photographic genre which I aptly termed hyperrealism - an extension of photorealism, but sans its more conventional aesthetics.
-It was still photorealism; however, hyperrealism now altered one's visual perceptions through illusions of reality as opposed to representations of reality.
+My newer work evolved into a more advanced painting genre, one which I initially termed Hyperrealism - an extension of photorealism, but sans its more conventional aesthetics.
+It was still photorealism; however, hyperrealism challenged visual perceptions through altered illusions of reality, as opposed to photo-reality.

-As a counter culture school of painting, it is no longer enough to secure the painting as a realist object i.e., mundane objectified themes, banal subjects, or staged settings.
-Each series of my works is a visual excursion incorporating a single existential frame of reference as an alternate reality, or hyper-reality: the human condition.
+It is no longer enough to secure the painting as a realist object* in mundane frames of reference, i.e. objectified themes, banal subjects, or staged settings.
+As a counter culture school of painting, hyperrealism is a visual excursion of alternate realities (hyper-reality) secured in an existential frame of reference: the human condition.

 "One demonstration of the way photography became assimilated into the art world is the success of photorealist painting in the late 1960s and early 1970s.
 It is also called super-realism or hyper-realism and painters like Richard Estes, Denis Peterson, Audrey Flack, and Chuck Close often worked from photographic stills to create paintings that appeared to be photographs.
 The everyday nature of the subject matter of the paintings likewise worked to secure the painting as a realist object.*